INTRODUCTION

 COLLABORATIVE ENTITIES

-Every year the Master in City & Technology collaborates with a network of professionals from the worlds of industry, research and academia and the European Community.
-Through this network and a solid collaboration with the city council of Barcelona, students have a unique opportunity to study with professionals coming from the fields of architecture, urban planning, urban design, urban technologies, mobility and transportation, data science, big data analytics, artificial intelligence, urban innovation and economics.
+Every year the Master in Advanced Urban Planning & Data Analytics collaborates with a network of professionals from the worlds of industry, research, and academia.
+Through this network and a solid collaboration with the city council of Barcelona, students have a unique opportunity to study with professionals coming from the fields of architecture, urban planning, urban design, urban technologies, mobility and transportation, data science, big data analytics, artificial intelligence, urban innovation, and economics.

 INDUSTRY